zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The response has the HTTP status code [502 Bad Gateway](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/502) and a JSON response in the standardized format for error messages.
 The message has key `apiml.common.tlsError` and the message number `AML0105` and content that explains details about the message.

-If you receive this message, import the certificate of your service or the CA that has signed it to the truststore of the API Mediation Layer as described above.
+If you receive this message, import the certificate of your service or the CA that signed it to the truststore of the API Mediation Layer as described above.

 #### Trust a z/OSMF certificate

 The Zowe installation script tries to import z/OSMF public certificates to the truststore of API Mediation Layer automatically.
 This requires the user ID that is doing the installation to be able to read the z/OSMF keyring.

-If it is not possible, you will see following error message:
+If it is not possible, you will see the following error message:

 `WARNING: z/OSMF is not trusted by the API Mediation Layer.`

-To allow `apiml_cm.sh` to run, it should be sufficient to give CONTROL access for the user of `IRR.DIGTCERT.LIST` (needed for a SITE certificate) and UPDATE access for the user of `IRR.DIGTCERT.LISTRING`, but in some cases (for example, you have already created a certificate), you might have to permit the user CONTROL access to `IRR.DIGTCERT.**`.
+To allow `apiml_cm.sh` to run, give CONTROL access for the user of `IRR.DIGTCERT.LIST` (needed for a SITE certificate) and UPDATE access for the user of `IRR.DIGTCERT.LISTRING`.

+**Note::** In some cases, such as if you have already created a certificate, you might have to permit the user CONTROL access to `IRR.DIGTCERT.**`.

 **Follow these steps:**